Reviews You Can Rely On

 Comfort and Protection

-To begin with we, we want to acknowledge that the sizing on the Freerider Pro is different from past Five Ten shoes, something that many consumers have noticed since the Adidas Outdoor acquisition.
-Our lead tester has worn Five Ten's for years in a US8.5 women's, however, when she received the Freerider Pro she found it to be much too long and exchanged for a US8 women's and found the sizing perfect.
-We recommend trying on the shoe when possible for fit, and keeping in mind that you will likely need to size down one-half size.
+First, we want to acknowledge that the sizing on the Freerider Pro differs from past Five Ten shoes.
+Our lead tester has worn Five Ten's for years in a US 8.5 women's; however, when she received the Freerider Pro, she found it too long and exchanged it for a US 8 women's and found the sizing perfect.
+We recommend trying on the shoe when possible for fit and remember that you will likely need to size down a one-half size.

-Comfort is highly subjective when it comes to shoes, as the length, width, volume, and arch of our feet vary so much.
-Our testers found the Freerider Pro to be very comfortable thanks to a fit that was neither too wide nor too voluminous.
+Comfort is highly subjective regarding shoes, as the length, width, volume, and arch of our feet vary so much.
+Our testers found it very comfortable, thanks to a fit that was neither too wide nor too voluminous.
 The Freerider Pro features a shallower volume and narrower toebox than other Five Ten models, enveloping the foot and giving it a more supportive fit.
 Our testers found better power transfer and pedal control thanks to the fit, as our foot was secure and not moving around inside the shoe.

-five ten freerider pro for women mountain bike flat shoes review - these shoes provide all-day comfort.
+five ten freerider pro for women - these shoes provide all-day comfort.

 These shoes provide all-day comfort.